PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

 ### Internship Participants

-Many of you reading this page are interested in participating in this internship program.
+Many of you reading this page are interested in participating in our various internship programs (eg. Google Summer of Code, GitHub Externship, Google Summer of Docs, Outreachy, etc.).

 1. Make sure to read the relevant `Introduction` and `Application Guide`/ `Contribution Process` pages first.
    1. GSoC: